Temyd/Tee-s-Logistics-Analysis/README.md

 When thinking of buying a car, one might be caught between buying a new or used car based on available funds.
 Analysis shows that on average about 707.73 dollars is saved when one goes for a used car.
 <img width="544" alt="cost saved" src="https://user-images.githubusercontent.com/105246702/178114527-910b0552-dda1-4c05-87c1-834bbf9098f6.png">

+# Conclusion
+- Present Price of a car plays an important role in predicting the Selling price, as one increases the other increases as well
+- Car age affects the selling price negatively, as the car ages the selling price reduces
+- Car with Petrol fuel type is more affordable
+- Car of Mannual type is less expensive compared to Automatic
+- Buying a car from an Individual is more Affordable than buying from a Dealer.
+- Car with lesser previous owners are more expensive

+# What Should Pelumi Do
+Pelumi should get her car this month, because of the unstable economy there is a possibility the present price will increase thus an increase in selling price.
+In as much that it is cheaper getting from an individual, it is not adviseable, a dealer will be better cos they have a reputation to protect.
+The more the previous owners, the more depreciated in value the car is, its adviceable to go for a car with no or just 1 previous owner, tho the cost might be high.